Radial keratotomy

 Radial keratotomy (RK) is a refractive surgical procedure to correct myopia (nearsightedness).
 It was developed in 1974 by Svyatoslav Fyodorov, a Russian ophthalmologist.
-It has been largely supplanted by newer, more accurate operations, such as photorefractive keratectomy, LASIK, Epi-LASIK and the phakic intraocular lens.
+It has been almost entirely supplanted by newer, more accurate operations, such as photorefractive keratectomy, LASIK, Epi-LASIK and the phakic intraocular lens.

 Procedure

 When performing RK, incisions are made with a diamond knife.
 The incisions relax the steep central cornea in patients with myopia in order to achieve a decreased need for correction.
 The original technique – consisting of incisions from periphery to center – was called the "Russian technique", while the later advances of performing controlled incision from center to periphery was called the "American technique".
 RK may be performed with different types, numbers, and patterns of incisions.
 Typically, between 4 and 24 radial incisions are made in a number of patterns and orientations based on refractive errors, surgeon style and surgeon training.
 RK with 8 incisions is most common.

 Incisions that penetrate only the superficial corneal stroma are less effective than those reaching deep into the cornea, and consequently, incisions are made quite deep.
 One study cites incisions made to a depth equivalent to the thinnest of four corneal-thickness measurements made near the center of the cornea.
 Other sources cite surgeries leaving 20 to 50 micrometres of corneal tissue unincised (roughly equivalent to 90% of corneal depth, based on thickness norms).